Amos47/2400/Chapter 1.md

 ### Context
 ![visualthesaurus.com Definition of context](./Images/vt_context.PNG)

-VT definitions for context:
+Visual Thesaurus definitions for context:

 1. Language that helps to determine its interpretation
-2. the set of facts or circumstances that surround a situation or event
+2. The set of facts or circumstances that surround a situation or event

 Let's start right away by considering the notion of *context*.
 Here's what the online Oxford Reference has to say about it: